-Chidera, decided against plastic surgery and chose to start an open dialogue on Instagram and her blog with other women about this topic because she realised that all women will at some point in their lives have to face this same issue.
+Chidera, decided against plastic surgery and chose to start an open dialogue on Instagram and via her blog instead, with other women about this topic because she realised that all women will at some point face this same issue.

 So she started the #saggyboobsmatter movement.

-Her movement is reclaiming every contrary idea that has been attached to what it means to have “saggy boobs” so as a rite of passage, Chidera, beautifully and tastefully shows off her boobs to further demonstrate that “saggy boobs” are beautiful and believes that women should enjoy the process of how their bodies develop over time and own it!
+Her movement is reclaiming every contrary idea that has been attached to what it means to have “saggy boobs” so, as a rite of passage, Chidera, beautifully and tastefully shows off her boobs to further demonstrate that “saggy boobs” are beautiful and believes that women should enjoy the process of how their bodies develop over time and own it!

-It's important to note that Chidera always advocates that any decision that a woman makes about their bodies is up to them whether they decide to undertake cosmetic surgery or not but she wants women to go through the process of self-acceptance and to love their bodies before making such life-changing decisions.
+It's important to note that Chidera always advocates that any decision that a woman makes about their body is up to them, whether they decide to undertake cosmetic surgery or not, but she wants women to go through the process of self-acceptance and to love their bodies before making such life-changing decisions.

 Because of Chidera, young teenagers have reportedly decided not to go ahead with plastic surgery, breastfeeding mothers are a lot more confident about themselves and their bodies and so they should be.